From the series: Life on Dog Hill

 Nate: Lol! yeah I know.

 I realize there is comfort in predictability when it comes to family and friends.
-Knowing that you can be authentic, bringing your whole self into the room every day, and being loved for who you are.
-Knowing that you can share your opinion openly and honesty and that your words will be received with the positive intent with which they were meant.
-Knowing that you will be forgiven your shortcomings, like misplacing your phone on a daily basis.
+It feels good knowing that you can be authentic and bring your whole self into the room every day.
+It is empowering to openly share your opinion, knowing your words will be received with the intention meant.
+Who doesn’t want to be forgiven their shortcomings?
+Even little things like misplacing your phone on a daily basis.
 It’s all good.

 Likely is one thing when it comes to building and maintaining healthy relationships — trust, good communications, and mutual support.
 Messi is another when it comes to winning a world cup game and not giving away to the goalie where you plan to put your shot.